ben-everest/AutoCAT/README.md

 - **Add the ability to record A/V of tests for later review.
 Add timestamps for errors/failures.**
 - OTA updates and installation manager
 - Save window settings on close
-- Support for long-term tests (maybe a sister program)
+- Support for long-term tests (sister program?)
   - Send email/other notification when test stops running (barometer logger)
   - lightweight
   - can run in the background in system tray or on headless devices
+  - Ideally a script that was written and saved to the main computer can be run on the DUT computer without getting a flash drive and moving it manually.
+    (also fix the obvious security risks of letting users run scripts on other computers over tcp)

 Future additions?:
 - Shuffle